 I am a sucker for cute rom-com books.
-My bar is set pretty high for this genre- I read a lot of them and roll my eyes at a lot of them.
-This genre is absolutely flooded with poorly written books and thousands of recycled plots.
-I picked this book up on whim for three reasons: I’m a sucker for love-hate relationships, the cover was pretty, and it was $1.99 on the iBooks store.
+My bar is set pretty high for this genre- I read a lot of them.
+This genre is absolutely flooded with excellent and interesting books.
+I picked The Hating Game up on whim for three reasons: I’m a sucker for love-hate relationships, the cover was pretty, and it was $1.99 on the iBooks store.
 That being said – The Hating Game turned out to be a surprisingly good take on a plot that seems to be retold a lot in this genre.

 The Hating Game follows Lucy, an assistant to the co-CEO of a major publishing company.
 It’s been her dream to work in publishing since she was a little girl, but having to work along side Joshua puts a real damper on her dream job.
 They torment each other constantly: verbal jabs, spying, and even stare downs.
 When a new executive position opens up at the company, their hatred for each other skyrockets: only one person can get the role and neither can stand the thought of working under the other person.
 As they prepare for the interview, they slowly start to crack through their mutual hatred and cute shenanigans ensue.